What is eCommerce Marketing? and the right way of doing it!

 Search Engine Friendly

 eCommerce marketing campaigns

 When it comes to eCommerce marketing, there’s really no dearth of stories.
 However, only a few brands can claim to be the story-makers behind successful marketing campaigns- an example of this is tech giant Apple.
 Consistent in their marketing strategies, Apple has built for itself a set of loyal evangelists through end-to-end seamless customer experience, clean and functional websites, youth programs where young people are taught to code and much more.
-Even their organization is structured rigidly so that nothing goes awry- marketing and sales teams are organized based on customer segment rather than the product itself because a student will use a Mac Book Pro in a completely different way when compared to an SME.
+Even their organization is structured rigidly so that nothing goes awry- marketing and sales teams are organized based on the customer segment rather than the product itself because a student will use a Mac Book Pro in a completely different way when compared to an SME.

 Closer home, Indian eCommerce businesses like StalkBuyLove have chosen influencers to market their products and have even put out collections curated by these influencers, as had Spoyl.
-Many brands, following in ASOS’s footsteps, have taken to uploading user-generated content like photographs and videos on social media and blogs as a part of their larger marketing campaigns- this not only evokes trust in potential customers, but also encourages more people to create such content and drive an even bigger conversation around the brand.
+Many brands, following in ASOS’s footsteps, have taken to uploading user-generated content like photographs and videos on social media and blogs as a part of their larger eCommerce campaigns- this not only evokes trust in potential customers, but also encourages more people to create such content and drive an even bigger conversation around the brand.

-A word to the wise- eCommerce marketing is a vast and often confusing branch of marketing.
+A word to the wise- eCommerce advertising is a vast and often confusing branch of marketing.
 Being well-versed in every basic eCommerce marketing terminology is the first, most important step towards actually building a blueprint for yourself to put into action and use on your eCommerce business.

 eCommerce marketing methodology